superfly/docs/blueprints/supercronic.html.md

 $ fly deploy
 ```

-Then we'll need to scale the processes so that we only run one virtual machine container with the `cron` process.
+Then, we'll need to scale the processes so that we only run one virtual machine container with the `cron` process.
 Be sure to change `web` to whatever number you had before.

 ```
 $ fly scale count cron=1 web=
 ```

 That's it!
-If all went well you now have cron running in a `cron` process in a Fly virtual machine.
+If all went well, you now have cron running in a `cron` process in a Fly virtual machine.
 When you `fly deploy` it will get the latest code changes and reboot the virtual machines.

 # Resources